Best Financial Markets Authority (AMF) Regulated Brokers 2025

 -

-1eToro is a leading platform offering trading services in thousands of CFDs, stocks, and cryptoassets.
-Founded in 2007, it has millions of active traders worldwide and is regulated by top authorities like the FCA and CySEC.
-It is well-known for its social trading platform.
-Crypto Trading is available through eToro USA LLC; investments carry market risk, including potential loss of principal.
-CFDs are not available in the US Crypto investments are risky and highly volatile.
-Tax may apply.
-Understand the risks.
-61% of retail CFD accounts lose money.
+1eToro is a leading platform for trading various assets like CFDs, stocks, and cryptocurrencies.
+Established in 2007, it has millions of users worldwide and is regulated by top authorities like the FCA and CySEC.
+The brand is well-known for its social trading features.
+Crypto Trading is offered through eToro USA LLC; investments involve market risk, including potential loss of principal.
+CFDs are not available in the US.
+Crypto investments are risky and highly volatile.
+Taxes may apply.
+Understand the risks here.
+61% of retail accounts lose money.

 -